-Crouse Health has earned the distinction of being the only hospital in the region to receive dual certification as a Comprehensive Stroke Center.
+Crouse Health has earned the distinction of being the first hospital in the region to receive dual certification as a Comprehensive Stroke Center.
 The accrediting agency DNV-GL Healthcare and the New York State Department of Health have both recognized Crouse for its full range of stroke care services and consistently fastest stroke treatment times in the region.

 Minutes Matter: Know Signs and Symptoms of Stroke